buehler/mse-project-thesis-1/sections/02_definitions.md

 ## Kubernetes as an Orchestration Engine

 This section provides a general overview of Kubernetes.
 Kubernetes is a prominent orchestration engine that manages workloads on worker-nodes.
 In this project, Kubernetes is used as platform for the specific implementation example in the PoC.
 The proposed solution does not require Kubernetes or any other cloud environment platform but is used because it supports the general idea of the concept.
+It is possible to use other environments, such as Docker Swarm, to run the proposed solution.

 ### Introduction